zanderteller/dqm/docs/user_guide.rst

 .. warning::

-   Using a value of mass that is too small can cause oscillatory behvaior -- data points can oscillate around a minimum, because they are overshooting the minimum in each step of the evolution.
+   Using a value of mass that is too small can cause oscillatory behavior -- data points can oscillate around a minimum, because they are overshooting the minimum in each step of the evolution.
 In this scenario, data points may never stop moving.
 (The :meth:`build_frames_auto <dqm.DQM.build_frames_auto>` method has a ``max_num_frames`` parameter as a backstop for this problem.)

 **Step**